Dermott Brereton: Hawthorn (1982–1992)

 A famous incident in 1988 involved Hawthorn's rival Essendon at Waverley Park.
-Brereton ran through the three-quarter-time huddle much to the surprise of the Bomber players causing a scuffle to break out.
+Brereton ran through Essendon's three-quarter-time huddle, much to the surprise of the Bomber players, causing a scuffle to break out.
 This incident was in retaliation to a free kick paid against Brereton for kissing Essendon's Billy Duckworth while Jason Dunstall lined up for goal.
 Dunstall kicked the goal; however, due to Brereton's indiscretion, the goal was disallowed.
-Brereton, fuming, ran through Essendon's huddle to prove a point.
+Brereton, fuming, ran through Essendon's huddle as an act of retaliation.
 Post-match, Essendon's coach, Kevin Sheedy, shrugged off the event as insignificant, quipping: "Just another mad Irishman!"

-Perhaps the most memorable moment of his career was the 1989 VFL Grand Final that was featured in a Toyota Memorable Moments television commercial.
+Perhaps the most memorable moment of his playing career was the 1989 VFL Grand Final, which was featured in a Toyota Memorable Moments television commercial.
 In one of the toughest grand finals in the league's history, Brereton was lined up at the centre bounce by Geelong Football Club's Mark Yeates and hit with a solid shirtfront.
 Severely winded and concussed, he was attended to by trainers.
 He began to vomit before jogging back into the play.
 Only minutes later in the game, he marked and kicked an inspirational goal.
 He would finish with three goals in a game that Hawthorn would win by six points.
 He was later diagnosed with broken ribs.

 During his career at Hawthorn, Brereton was selected to play representative State of Origin football for Victoria nine times and kicked a total of 18 goals in this format.

-Brereton's physical style of play came at a cost.
-By the end of 1992, he was suffering from crippling chronic hip pain and struggled to make a regular appearance.
-He didn’t play a game in 1993; and, at the end of the season, when offered a minimum-wage contract, decided to leave the club.
+His physical style of play came at a cost.
+By the end of 1992, he was suffering from crippling chronic hip pain and struggled to make regular appearances.
+He didn't play a game in 1993; and, at the end of the season, when offered a minimum-wage contract, decided to leave the club.

+Brereton walked out on Hawthorn in October 1993 following a pay dispute, stating that the offer made by the club insulted him.